eicket/myWSJTEncoder/README.md

 ![Alt text](/Encoder.jpg)

 For WSPR, the encoding is faithful to the WSPR protocol specification.
-For FT4 / FT8 however, two limitations exist :
-1. The encoding is limited to free text
+For FT4 / FT8 however, the encoding is limited to a "Free Text" message type (Type 0.0).
-2. No gaussian filtering is done after the audio symbols are generated (TBD)

 ## Some implementation details